PixelPoser/CEO-Pro/README.md

 ## 🌟 Project Overview

-The Advanced Multi-Model Business Strategy Optimizer is a groundbreaking AI system that harnesses the power of Markov Decision Processes (MDPs), multiple large language models (LLMs) and a comprehensive vector database to generate, evaluate, and refine complex business strategies.
+The Advanced Multi-Model Business Strategy Optimizer is a new AI system that harnesses the power of Markov Decision Processes (MDPs), multiple large language models (LLMs) and a comprehensive vector database to generate, evaluate, and refine complex business strategies.

 This project represents a leap in AI-assisted business consulting, offering unparalleled reasoning improvements and strategic depth compared to prompting with foundation models.